Next-Latent Prediction Transformers Learn Compact World Models: Experiments

 \paragraph{Results.} We plot the difference in probe performance relative to probes trained on GPT’s hidden states in \cref{fig:tinystories_result}.
 For clarity, we display only selected token offsets here (see \cref{fig:tinystories_results_full20} in the appendix for full results).
 Observe that the additional token-level prediction objectives in BST, MTP, and JTP consistently cause significant degradation in next-token prediction (i.e., token offset = 1).
-Preserving high fidelity in next-token prediction is arguably important, as empirical studies show that lower perplexity correlates strongly with improved downstream performance \citep{gadre2024languagemodelsscalereliably, thrush2025improvingpretrainingdatausing}.
 Moreover, probe performance on JTP and MTP representations declines sharply with increasing token offset.
 This indicates that these multi-token prediction models, lacking guarantees of learning belief states, could encode information useful only for short-horizon prediction.
-In contrast, NextLat matches GPT’s next-token performance across both $d \in \{1, 8\}$ and exhibits the strongest long-horizon predictive capability (up to 20 tokens ahead) for both $d=1$ and $d=8$.
+In contrast, NextLat matches GPT’s next-token performance across both $d \in \{1, 8\}$ and exhibits the strongest long-range predictive capability (up to 20 tokens ahead) for both $d=1$ and $d=8$.
 These results suggest that NextLat’s latent-state objective induces belief-like representations that encode predictive information about future events---an ability essential for maintaining coherence in long-range narrative generation tasks like TinyStories.